blocknetdx/blocknet/doc/servicenode-budget.md

 - mnbudget "command"... ( "passphrase" )
  * prepare            - Prepare proposal for network by signing and creating tx
  * submit             - Submit proposal for network
- * vote-many          - Vote on a Pivx initiative
+ * vote-many          - Vote on a Blocknetdx initiative
- * vote-alias         - Vote on a Pivx initiative
+ * vote-alias         - Vote on a Blocknetdx initiative
- * vote               - Vote on a Pivx initiative/budget
+ * vote               - Vote on a Blocknetdx initiative/budget
- * getvotes           - Show current masternode budgets
+ * getvotes           - Show current servicenode budgets
- * getinfo            - Show current masternode budgets
+ * getinfo            - Show current servicenode budgets
  * show               - Show all budgets
  * projection         - Show the projection of which proposals will be paid the next cycle
  * check              - Scan proposals and remove invalid